-Study data may be stored electronically on a secure server by the University IT team and paper notes will be kept in a secure location at each study site.
+Study data may be stored electronically on a secure server by the University IT team and paper notes will be kept in a secure location at each study site or as outlined in local SOP's.
 We will store the research data and any research documents that contain personal information, such as consent forms, securely for up to 25 years after the end of the study, or as per national regulatory requirements.

 Anonymised research data may be kept indefinitely.
 It will not be possible to identify you in any publication or report.